mitesh2205/musical-enigma/README.md

 I have hosted the flask backend on pythonanywhere for getting the response from the Api call.
 So, there is no need to run the flask app.
 Though I have kept the backend code in repository.

+With the help of  Code:- pip freeze > requirements.txt captured requirements to install for flask app.